History of retail and wholesale

 The development of modern commerce

-While shopping in the 18th and 19th centuries was largely characterized by weekly markets and small specialty shops, commerce underwent fundamental transformation in the 20th century.
+While shopping in the 18th and 19th centuries was largely characterized by weekly markets and small specialty shops, the sector underwent fundamental transformation in the 20th century.

 Until the 1950s, food retail mainly took place in small corner shops that were located close to their customers.
 Starting in the 1950s, retailers opened supermarkets with larger sales areas and where self-service was the underlying principle.
 At the same time, discount stores appeared on the market offering mainly own-brand products at a lower price than brands.